Lymphatus/libcaesium/README.md

 JPEG is a lossy format: that means you will always lose some information after each compression.
 So, compressing a file with 100 quality for 10 times will result in an always different image, even though you can't really see the difference.
-Libcaesium also supports optimization, by setting the _quality_ to 0.
-This performs a lossless process, resulting in the same image, but with a smaller size (10-12% usually).
+Libcaesium also supports optimization.
+This performs a lossless process, resulting in the same exact image, but with a smaller size (10-12% usually).
 GIF optimization is possible, but currently not supported.
 WebP's optimization is also possible, but it will probably result in a bigger output file as it's well suited to losslessly convert from PNG or JPEG.